menu

 Demographics

-The population of Norris City has a very low overall level of education: only 8.45% of people over 25 hold a 4-year college degree or higher.
+The citizens of Norris City have a very low rate of college education: just 8.45% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The people who call Norris City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Norris City residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Norris City include German, Irish, French, English, and Scots-Irish.